• Skip to primary navigation

 Thanksgiving is a time for family — the loving grandparents, the weird uncles, the cousins, the kids and the brother-in-law you wish you didn’t have to invite.
 And then there’s the turkey dinner.
 The turkey, the stuffing, the cranberry sauces, oh my!
 It can feel like a lot.
 But there’s a better way: Try a Thanksgiving getaway at a luxury hotel this year.

-The family-friendly resorts on this list range from East Coast wonders to California charmers to lovely ski resorts.
-Wherever you want to go, know that the best Thanksgiving getaways have one thing in common: They take the work out of Thanksgiving.
+The resorts on this list range from East Coast wonders to California charmers to lovely ski resorts.
+They work can work for the whole family — including the weird uncles and all the cousins — or they can be needed respite for just you two.
+Wherever you want to go and whoever you want to go with, know that the best Thanksgiving getaways have one thing in common: They take the work out of Thanksgiving.

 Read More: The Best Luxury Travel Gifts